 A-scan for both eyes costs Rs 1200 at Eye Solutions.
 It takes only a few minutes, and patients don't experience discomfort.

 When cataract surgery is performed, the natural lens in the eye is removed and replaced with an artificial lens (IOL).
 Regardless of the type of lens used, Standard IOLs or Premium IOLs, eye measurements are needed before surgery.
 Here, most patients ask us which is the best lens, and you can read more about that.

 These measurements are exact.
 When combined with particular computerized calculations, these allow the surgeon to choose the power of the intraocular lens, which is appropriate for each eye.
 Because each eye has a different size and shape, the power in the lens needed is different for each eye.
 For this reason, an A-Scan for the eye is required before cataract surgery.

 These days cataract surgery is not only a surgery to get rid of the cataract.
 Over the years, it has gradually become like a refractive surgery.
 In other words, apart from removing the cataract, ophthalmologists also want to leave the patients glasses-free.
 Thus, ophthalmologists need to calculate the lens power with a high level of accuracy.
 An A-scan in Mumbai is available with most ophthalmologists and at Eye Solutions.

-Different machines can throw out different kinds of A scan reports.
+Different machines can throw out different kinds of A-scan reports.
 However, what these machines calculate remains the same.
-Here is a copy of an A scan report.
+Here is a copy of an A-scan report.
 The section on the top shows the various measurements.

 The contact method

+Various companies make these machines, and the most popular ones are excellent.
 Zeiss, Quantel Medical and Tomey are the more popular A scan of eye machines.

+The entire procedure takes not more than 5 minutes.
 Watch the video below to understand how quick it is.